Uma Naidoo, MD: The Food-Mind Connection

 The BMED elective provides interns with experience evaluating and treating patients with conditions representing a spectrum of medical diagnoses.
 The focus of the Behavioral Medicine Program is on brief interventions designed to enhance medical and psychiatric outcomes for patients.
 This is designed to maintain patient flow and allow responsiveness to the medical services.
 Therefore, the evaluation is key in terms of setting realistic and attainable goals.
 To ensure that experience with a variety of medical diagnoses is achieved, interns track the number of patients seen from each disorder or service.
 An effort is made to create diversity in each intern's case load.

 Supervision, provided in both individual and group formats, is designed to offer a variety of perspectives on the care of patients.
 In all cases, supervision is designed to combine perspectives based on empirical research and enhanced with clinical experience.
 The clinical training requirement for BMED interns is eight patient-contact hours per week.
 Typically, interns schedule approximately 10 patient hours per week to insure a full eight hours of contact.
-BMED interns will learn the most up to date CBT approaches and will have the opportunity to specialize in health psychology interventions.
-Most treatment will be individual, however, group training and experience is available.
-BMED interns will also co-lead a dialectical behavior therapy (DBT) group and attend DBT team meetings for six months.
+BMED interns will learn the most up-to-date CBT approaches and will have the opportunity to specialize in health psychology interventions.
+Most treatment will be individual, but group training and experience is available.

 BMED interns provide consultations to medical patients hospitalized at Mass General on an as-needed basis.